Table of Contents

 It is important that you get information and work with your health care provider to decide what treatments are best for you.
 There are many good places to get information including ASOs, hotlines, and websites.
 But be careful about the information you are getting.
 Check it out with your health care provider or other reliable sources to make sure it is accurate.
 Remember, there are no "miracle" cures.
 If it sounds too good to be true, it is probably not true.

 Keeping to yourself can make the process of moving forward after the diagnosis more difficult.
 It is a good idea to reach out to people, but if anyone threatens you with violence or is abusive, it is time to step away from them.
 Take yourself and any children you have to a safe place and talk with someone you trust.
 You need a positive environment and supportive people in your life.
-For more information, see our article on Violence Against Women and HIV .
+For more information, see our fact sheet on Violence Against Women and HIV .

 Also be careful not to put your family's welfare ahead of your own.
 When you take care of yourself, you are doing something good for yourself and your family.
 You owe it to them to make sure you are as healthy as you can be.
-For more information, see our article on Women and HIV .
+For more information, see our fact sheet on Women and HIV .